 Following is the daily "Profile America" feature from the U.S. Census Bureau:

 Profile America is produced by the Center for New Media and Promotion of the U.S. Census Bureau.
+Statistics and accounts drawn from cited non-Census sources are employed for illustrative or narrative purposes, and are not attested to by the U.S. Census Bureau.
 These daily features are available as produced segments, ready to air, on the Internet at http://www.census.gov (look for "Audio" in the "Library" pull-down menu).

 Source : prnewswire.com